 Help others: Click Here to send review or send us your review to reviews@threebestrated.com.
 Negative and positive review will be used for rating.
 Make a difference.

-Duke Forest is a well-renowned hiking area in Durham.
-The park covers more than 7,000 acres of forest land in Durham and open fields.
+Duke Forest covers more than 7,000 acres of forest land and open fields in Durham.
 The forest area is used for teaching, research, and recreational use.
-The duke forest offers awareness and outreach through tours and charitable activities and supports the local community as an outdoor recreation destination.
+The trail's elevation gain is 85 feet to 380 feet and is generally considered an easy trail route.
+The Duke Forest offers awareness and outreach through tours and charitable activities and supports the local community as an outdoor recreation destination.
 The designated trail system, which weaves through thick pine and hardwood stands, also attracts adventure-loving styles near the heart of Durham.
 Duke Forest welcomes more than 150,000 visitors per year.
 The smaller single-track trail network links the roads into the narrow valleys at points of interest.
-Forest trail maps are available at the Duke campus for rent.
+Forest trail maps are available for rent at the Duke campus.
 Duke Forest is a great place to unwind, explore, or jog.
-Duke Forest has many roads and trails through some of the most scenic areas near Duke University, through woods with streams, flowers, and wildlife.

 Specialty: